Sam Togwell: Eastleigh

 On 15 December 2016, Togwell joined National League club Eastleigh for a fee of £20,000.
 He signed an 18-month contract; the move reunited him with former Barnet manager Martin Allen.
 He was appointed as club captain one month later following the departure of Joe Partington.
-However he endured a difficult 2017–18 campaign, which started badly as he was ruled out for the first half of the season after picking up a thigh injury in August.
+However, he endured a difficult 2017–18 campaign, which started badly as he was ruled out for the first half of the season after picking up a thigh injury in August.
 By the time he recovered to full fitness manager Richard Hill had been replaced by Andy Hessenthaler, who opted to release Togwell at the end of the campaign.

 Slough Town

 Togwell joined newly promoted National League South club Slough Town in June 2018, where he joined up with his brother Lee.
 As well as playing together, the brothers also ran a personal training business together.
-He scored three goals in 44 matches in the 2018–19 season, helping the "Rebels" to reach the Second Round of the FA Cup, where they were beaten by Gillingham.
+He scored three goals in 44 matches in the 2018–19 season, helping the "Rebels" to reach the second round of the FA Cup, where they were beaten by Gillingham.
 Slough beat Reading Under-23s 3–1 in the 2019 Berks & Bucks Senior Cup final, with Togwell scoring a brace and his brother scoring the other goal.
 He scored two goals in 34 games during the 2019–20 season, helping Slough to qualify for the play-off quarter-finals, where they were beaten 3–0 by Dartford.
 He made 13 appearances before the 2020–21 season was curtailed early due to the COVID-19 pandemic in England.
 He announced his retirement in May 2021.

 Beaconsfield Town

 Togwell came out of retirement to play for Southern League Premier Division South club Beaconsfield Town in the 2022–23 season.
+He made 49 appearances throughout the campaign, scoring two goals.
+He added another 20 appearances to his name in the 2023–24 season.
+He went on to become the club's assistant manager, and was appointed interim manager in October 2024 after manager Garry Haylock left the club.
+Togwell won two of six games in charge before being given the job on a permanent basis.
+Beaconsfield ended the 2024–25 campaign in 11th place and Togwell signed to stay for another season.